hannurim/dijkstra/README.md

 Data of goals(position.x position.y orientation.z orientation.w).
 Separator is a space.

-Try roslaunch turtlebot3_navigation and rosrun dijkstra
+If you finish making a file, Try roslaunch turtlebot3_navigation and rosrun dijkstra.

 It needs a numbers of node that user entered by keyboard.
 Because dynamic allocation is done before reading the file.